amd/ZenDNN/benchdnn/README.md

 ## Extending
 - Add new post-operations or data types by updating enums and parsing logic in the utility and parser modules.
-- For 3D tensor (BMM) support, see the TODO in the `MatmulConfig` struct.
 - Follow Doxygen-style documentation and project code style for contributions.

 ## Documentation & Diagrams